TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-error-connecting-db.md

 			"id": "error_dropdown",
 			"order": 5,
 			"controlType": "dropdown",
+			"displayLabel": "What error are you seeing?",
+			"watermarkText": "Choose an option",
-			"displayLabel": "What connection error are you seeing?
-[If the error happened while running a query, go back and select Problem Type = Performance and Query Execution]", "watermarkText": "Choose an option.",
+			"infoBalloonText": "For other errors encountered during query execution, go back and select Problem Type = Performance and Query Execution", "dropdownOptions": [{
-			"infoBalloonText": "Please select from these common errors you may encounter while connecting to the database.", "dropdownOptions": [{
 					"value": "Error_Minus_1",
 					"text": "-1: A network-related or instance-specific error has occurred..."